Applying online is quick and easy.

 Hampden-Sydney awards transfer credit for courses which are equivalent to those available at the College.
 Although it isn't possible to indicate every course from another institution that may transfer to Hampden-Sydney, the following link to common Virginia Community College System courses and their Hampden-Sydney College course equivalents gives you a basic guide to transfer credit.
 The Registrar at the College will also be happy to review your transcript and advise you about transfer credits and the College's requirements.

-Contact Berkeley Leonard, Senior Associate Dean of Admissions, for assistance.
+Contact Logan Gower, Senior Associate Dean of Admission for assistance.

 - All students must meet Hampden-Sydney's proficiency and distribution requirements, either as a result of their previous college work or after matriculation at Hampden-Sydney.

 - Hampden-Sydney considers a course for transfer if a student earns a grade of "C" or better (a grade of "C-" or lower earns no transfer credit).